Tonight’s Millinery

 A band of black velvet highlights the curve of this chapeaux’s brim.
 Inside, the brim is lined with silk taffeta in a blue and black check.
 Lush blue satin ribbon ties this bonnet and wraps around the crown, gathered with loops of black velvet.

-I almost forgot: Yes, this is available in my Etsy shop.
+Available in my Etsy shop.